 Peptide Mass Finder calculates the masses of ions for a given peptide sequence.
 You can also plot the isotope cluster for the ion.
 This applet allows for stable isotope substitution for an amino acid with variable composition for the normal and substituted form.

 Solvent Cluster Ion Finder finds the formula for solvent cluster ions for the background in electrospray ionization MS.

 Metal Complex Finder finds the formula for an inorganic complex.

 Pentaoligonucleotide Mass Finder searchs for di- to penta- oligonucleotide ions that match a given mass to charge, m/z.

 Cross-linker Finds all possible cross links, digests the proteins, and lists the monoisotopic mass of each cross-linked peptide.

-These are new versions.
-If you have problems with the new versions please e-mail firstname.lastname@example.org.
+This is a new version.
+If you have problems with the new version please e-mail [email protected]

 Here is an